 All human beings—including experienced negotiators—are subject to mental and emotional biases/errors.
 These can create conflict and distrust, hinder our ability to learn from experiences, and lead to sub-optimal outcomes.
 Negotiation geniuses learn to minimize their own mistakes while leveraging others’ mistakes.

-In our full Negotiation Genius summary, we’ll elaborate more on:
+In our complete 17-page Negotiation Genius summary, we’ll elaborate more on:

 • The various types of cognitive/mental biases, as well as motivational/emotional biases, and how they lead to irrational behaviors.

 • How you can manage these biases as far as possible: to improve your own decisions/actions, while addressing and leveraging others’ biases.

 • How to use and counter various strategies of influence, e.g. leveraging loss aversion, the Door-in-the-face (DITF) technique, the Foot-in-the-door (FITD) technique, and so on.